Sandy Creek, New York

 Location in Oswego County and the state of New York.

 Sandy Creek is a town in Oswego County, New York, United States.
 The population was 3,939 at the time of the 2010 census.
-The name is derived from a creek in the area.
+The name is derived from the Sandy Creek stream passing through the area.
 The Town of Sandy Creek is in the northwestern part of the county.
 The village of Sandy Creek is located within the town.